 STLR Entertainment began operations 2016.
 STLR Entertainment is headquartered in Vallejo, CA and is growing rapidly.
 Our mission is to deliver five-star performances to audiences in venues, festivals, and concerts.
 STLR Entertainment and its vendors, contractors and strategic partners have joined together to create these crowd-pleasing, Five-Star Social Distance Concert Series.
 STLR Entertainment provides the Social Distancing Concert Series and the Master Mentor Interactive Program™, an artist-in-residency program that renown performing artists educate students with their musical techniques and thought processing.
 STLR Entertainment is committed to satisfy the entertainment needs of audiences who enjoy great music.

+# # # #